 You can assign or unassign an extension to any on-network telephone using the voice mail Telephone User Interface or using the client.
-Refer to Managing Inbound Calls for information about assigning and unassigning extensions using the client.
+Refer to Managing Inbound Calls on page 301 for information about assigning and unassigning extensions using the client.